Michaelangel007/apple2_hgr_font_tutorial/README.md

 While the `7` is not bad, we could do a very minor touchup.

-# What's Next?
+# What's next?

-What's left to do?
+What's left?
 Quite a few things actually:

- * Copy the 80-Column text screen to the DHGR (Double High Resolution Graphics) screen,
+ * Copy the 80-Column text screen to DHGR (Double High Resolution)
- * Hook into the COUT so all text appears onto the HGR or DHGR screen automatically,
+ * Hook into the COUT so all text appears onto the HGR or DHGR screen
- * non-grid aligned (proportional) 7x8 fonts (potentially 8 font tables),
+ * Other 7x8 fonts
- * non 7x8 fonts, such as 4x6.
+ * Other non-7x8 fonts

 # Conclusion